-During your time at University it is quite common to experience something that interferes with your studies, this could be a family problem, financial issue, a health concern or something else entirely.
-You may also have a complaint about your academic experience or your wider University experience, or fall foul of the University regulations for example need to follow the processes for misconduct issues (e.g. plagiarism, collusion, cheating and non-academic processes).
+During your time at University it is quite common to experience something that interferes with your studies.
+This could be a family problem, financial issue, a health concern, or something else entirely.
+You may also have a complaint about your academic experience or your wider University experience, or fall foul of the University regulations.
+For example, you may need to follow the processes for misconduct issues (e.g. plagiarism, collusion, cheating, and non-academic processes).

 Our role in providing you academic advice

 - Listen to you explain your situation and provide you with further advice and support on how to complete the academic procedures.
 This includes the evidence and information you should provide and recommending next steps you can take to support yourself e.g. accessing further services.

 - Liaise with other services and your department on your behalf where needed, with your consent.